Engen Conservation Fellowship, Objects Conservation at the Smithsonian, National Air and Space Museum

-Fellowship appointments are for 1 year, with a 1 year potential renewal.
-They commence in the fall and include a $37,000 stipend, with additional funds for relocation, research related expenses, conference registration and travel in addition to 3,000 for medical insurance.
-The fellowships will take place at the Emil Buehler Conservation Laboratory in the Udvar Hazy Center in Chantilly VA.
+Fellowship appointments are for 1 year with a 1 year potential renewal.
+They commence in the fall and include a $37,000 stipend, with additional funds for up to 5,000 for medical insurance, relocation, research related expenses, conference registration and travel.
+The fellowships take place at the Emil Buehler Conservation Laboratory in the Udvar Hazy Center in Chantilly VA.

 Funded amount: $ 37,000.00

 *There is limited public transportation to the Udvar Hazy Center- a car is most ideal for this position.

 Fellowship Description: The National Air and Space Museum holds over 60,000 artifacts representing three centuries of aerospace history from 18th century ballooning to current spacecraft.
 While NASM is best known for the collection of rare and historically significant aircraft and spacecraft, these artifacts represent less than one percent of the entire collection.
 The collection also includes 5000 works of art, spacesuits, engines, textiles, toys and much more.
 The fellowship will introduce the candidate to a wide range of composite objects, metals, organic materials and painted surfaces.

 The fellow’s independent research will be derived from the diverse collection materials.
 Fellows will be encouraged to publish or present their research at the end of their tenure.
 Access to other Smithsonian conservators, conservation scientists and analytical capabilities at the Museum Conservation Institute (MCI) will also be available.

 The fellowship is intended to contribute to the education of recent graduates by allowing them to continue research into traditional historic objects and delve into the complexities of working with modern composite materials.